How to Install WordPress on Localhost using XAMPP Easily

 Create a new folder with any name that you want to use as your website name in that folder.
-After that open that folder and paste all WordPress files that you have copied already.
+After that open that folder and paste all the WordPress files that you have copied already.

-Now, we have been placed WordPress files on the local XAMPP server.
+Now, we have placed WordPress files on the local XAMPP server.
 It’s time to access WordPress in our browser for installation and configuration.

-To this, open your browser.
+To do this, open your browser.

 And type localhost/testsite.
 After typing that in your browser, it will take you to the WordPress configuration page.
 Just select the language and click on the continue button.
 As shown in the image below.

 Step 4: Access WordPress files in Your Browser